flawfree/tfdbqol/README.md

 Click any of the numbered installations above, then click **download** on the right or "view raw".
 Place this *.vpk* into: **steamapps\common\Team Fortress 2\tf\custom** .
 If you are missing the folder, create it.
 Feel free to test different editions to find what suits you / your playstyle best.
 Remember, changing to a far larger rocket **will** make you miss a lot starting out, but it could be worth it on the long term.

 ### **Credits**
->Uses a highly edited form of the previously popular TFC Like Rockets ([GameBanana](https://gamebanana.com/mods/12405)), except with no rocket trail, only critical effect team colors, far less particles to help fps/crashing at high deflects, and an adjusted size. version 1, 2, 4, 5 and 6 also use the custom additions from two custom vpk's for dodgeball that have been passed around for ages without any known author. *tfdb.vpk* and *TFDB_Quality_of_Life_pack.vpk*.
-For years people have been using both vpks with redundant files and with little to no knowledge of the effects it has.
+>Uses a highly edited form of the previously popular TFC Like Rockets ([GameBanana](https://gamebanana.com/mods/12405)), except with no rocket trail, only critical effect team colors, far less particles to help fps/crashing at high deflects, and an adjusted size. version 1, 2, 4, 5 and 6 also use the custom additions from two custom vpk's graciously made by [Chodens](https://steamcommunity.com/id/chodens), mr pimp daddy himself. *tfdb.vpk* and *TFDB_Quality_of_Life_pack.vpk*.
+For years people have been spreading these vpk's word of mouth using both vpks with redundant files.

-Any suggestions?
-You can add and message me on [steam](https://steamcommunity.com/id/druginduced), or post an issue on GitHub.
-I might post further files or content for dodgeball, as I've invested far too many hours into it.